-Congratulations to our own J. Holder and Robert Wright, for graduating from Mercy college with their bachelor’s degree on Wednesday, June 6 at Sing Sing Correctional facility.
-It was the first time either had step foot back into the prison in which they lived for almost a decade.
+Congratulations to our own Jay Holder, Valedictorian, and Robert Wright, for graduating from Mercy College with their bachelor’s degree on Wednesday, June 6 at Sing Sing Correctional Facility.
+It was the first time either had set foot back into the prison in which they lived for almost a decade.

 Today I return as Mr. Wright.
-As I stare in the mirror really beginning to understand just how far I have come.
-I look down for confirmation of my new reality, and I am not wearing any state greens.
+As I stare in the mirror, really beginning to understand just how far I have come, I look down for confirmation of my new reality, and I am not wearing any state greens.
 This is real.
 Who walks back into hell after taking a tour of heaven?
 But I would not have it any other way.
 Who else could I celebrate this accomplishment with?
 I have to rejoice with the same men I suffered with, dreamed with.
-The same ones I spent countless time circling the yard sharing our dreams.
-Even when we were not sure we would ever wake up from our nightmare.
+The same ones I spent countless time circling the yard, sharing our dreams, even when we were not sure we would ever wake up from our nightmare.
 I owe it to them to show them what hope can accomplish.
-I must show them that light still exist, and the darkness in which they live will pass.
+I must show them that light still exists, and the darkness in which they live will pass.
 I know this because I was once hopeless.
-I could not see pass my own pain and regret for a long time.
+I could not see past my own pain and regret for a long time.

-Today I walk back into this facility, not to parade my accomplishments or to rub it in the faces of all the correctional officers who did their best to brake my spirit because theirs were so unhappy.
-No, I am returning for my brothers who need to see what life is.
-Who have been locked away so long they no longer feel alive.
+Today I walk back into this facility, not to parade my accomplishments or to rub it in the faces of all of who did their best to break my spirit.
+No, I am returning for my brothers who need to see what life is, who have been locked away so long they no longer feel alive.
 I hope my presence blew air back into your lungs and gives you new life.
-As I walk through the processing area I get the urge to turn around and leave.
+As I walk through the processing area, I get the urge to turn around and leave.
 I became angry as I am told to take off my shoes and belt before walking through a metal detector.
 Emotions I thought I had finally resolved began to emerge.
 I promised myself never to come back to this place.
-Now hear I am.
+Now here I am.
 Then I start to think this is what my family and friends had to go through to see me for years.
-Who am I to complain now.
+Who am I to complain now?

-The ceremony was held in the same visit room I hugged my loved ones in for years.
+The ceremony was held in the same visiting room that I hugged my loved ones in for years.
 It felt weird, like maybe I never left.
 I was reliving the many times I walked this room as an inmate.
-At one point I even asked an officer could I use the bathroom.
+At one point, I even asked an officer could I use the bathroom.
 In that split second, I was an inmate again.
 I guess the residue of my previous life was still seeping through my pores.
 I was only a visitor now and could use the bathroom designated for visitors.
 That felt good, I smiled inside knowing I had that choice now.
 And that is when it really hit me.
-I am a freeman.
+I am a free man.
 I have prevailed over a system that was designed to crush me.
 Yet, here I am.
 Not only am I here, but I am standing.
-I hug and shake hands with every man that still gets locked in a cage at night wondering what they will do when they get their life back.
-I hope when they went bac to their cells and the lights go out for that final count they see me.
-But instead of my face they see themselves and realize that hope is only belief in yourself when you have every reason to give up.
+I hug and shake hands with every man that still gets locked in a cage at night, wondering what they will do when they get their life back.
+I hope when they went back to their cells and the lights go out for that final count, they see me, but instead of my face they see themselves, and realize that hope is only belief in yourself when you have every reason to give up.
 One love.